(last update: March 2023)

 In this post, I’m listing some places that combine the two things I love the most – delicious food and amazing surroundings (sunsets qualify here too).

-First, a little recap of the bar & restaurant scene offering on the island.
+First, a little recap of the bar & restaurant scene offered on the island.

 Polis – fairly remote and not hugely visited city that offers some of the traditional-looking restaurants and bars, nothing flashy or exotic.

-Polis to Kato Pyrgos – if you drive from Polis towards Kato Pyrgos, there are lots of scattered small beach bars and restaurant along the way.
-Best for those who want to avoid places full of tourists and enjoy tranquil seaside location without crowds.
+Polis to Kato Pyrgos – if you drive from Polis towards Kato Pyrgos, there are lots of scattered small beach bars and restaurants along the way.
+Best for those who want to avoid places full of tourists and enjoy tranquil seaside locations without crowds.

-Latchi and Akamas – remote part of the island, Latchi focuses on traditional seafood tavernas.
+Latchi and Akamas – a remote part of the island, Latchi focuses on traditional seafood tavernas.

-Paphos – Paphos town has a fair few modern restaurants to choose from and a whole ranges of bars on the ‘bar street’ but the real gems are further outside the city along the coastline.
+Paphos – Paphos town has a fair few modern restaurants to choose from and whole range of bars on the ‘bar street’ but the real gems are further outside the city along the coastline.

-Limassol – lots of local and international restaurants with swanky night clubs, disco bars and beach bars.
-Beach clubs and modern bars suited for the younger crowd and young professionals.
+Limassol – lots of local and international restaurants with swanky nightclubs, disco bars and beach bars.
+Beach clubs and modern bars are suited for the younger crowd and young professionals.

 Larnaca – the whole food scene is focused around the coastline part of the town, with very little that could be called a culinary experience.

-Plenty of pubs, night clubs and bars and you will encounter lots of drunks young folks on the streets.
+Plenty of pubs, nightclubs and bars and you will encounter lots of drunk young folks on the streets.
 Even though I’ve spent some time around here, I do not remember any place that would come across as cool or worthy a mention, sorry!

-Nicosia – Nicosia lacks the seaside but makes up for it with abundance of restaurants and bars, especially in the old city.
+Nicosia – Nicosia lacks the seaside but makes up for it with an abundance of restaurants and bars, especially in the old city.
 Hard to find something unique or not overcrowded though.